Ozzie Albies Preview, Player Props: Braves vs. Phillies

 - The 9.1 strikeouts per nine innings put together by the Phillies pitching staff ranks seventh in MLB.

-- The Phillies have the 11th-ranked team ERA across all MLB pitching staffs (4.02).
+- The Phillies' 4.04 team ERA ranks 11th among all league pitching staffs.

-- Phillies pitchers combine to surrender the 10th-fewest home runs in baseball (160 total, 1.1 per game).
+- Phillies pitchers combine to rank 11th in baseball in home runs given up (162 total, 1.1 per game).

-- His most recent appearance came on Monday against the San Diego Padres, when the righty tossed five innings, surrendering four earned runs while giving up five hits.
+- The righty's last time out was on Wednesday against the San Diego Padres, when he threw six innings, surrendering six earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.